O. P. Nayyar

-O. P. Nayyar had recognised Kishore Kumar long before he became a popular singer.
-The film like Baap Re Baap (1955) is one of Kishore Kumar hits in the inimitable "O. P." style as well as the film Raagini (1958), but the relationship did not endure.

 Early life and career

 Nayyar was born in Lahore, British India (present Pakistan).
-He then underwent music training.
+He never received any formal music training.

 He composed the background score for Kaneez (1949), and 1952's Aasmaan (produced by Dalsukh M. Pancholi), was his first film as music director.
 Nayyar then composed music for Chham Chhama Chham (1952) and Baaz (1953).
 Film producer, director and actor Guru Dutt enlisted him to compose and conduct music for Aar Paar (1954), Mr. & Mrs. '55 (1955) and C.I.D.
 (1956).
 Nayyar's early work was primarily performed by Shamshad Begum, Geeta Dutt and Mohammed Rafi, with Asha Bhosle introduced in C.I.D.
 Nayyar never worked with Lata Mangeshkar, though her song Saari Saari Raat Teri Yaad Satayein from the 1958 film Aji Bas Shukriyawas used in the 1973 Hindi film Taxi Driver, for which he was the music director.